All Episodes

 (34:25):

-I only kind of got onto.
-I don't know, maybe
+I only kind of got onto I don't know, maybe

-And that is quite incredible in that, you know, people
+incredible in that, you know, people talk about that and

-talk about that and I just go, oh my god,
+I just go, oh my god, you're starving yourself, and

-you're starving yourself and how ridiculous.
-You know the way
+how ridiculous.
+You know the way that it really can

-that it really can give you mental clarity, and they're
+give you mental clarity, and they're giving yourself that break

-has helped me.
-That has helped me.
+from food, and so that has helped me.
+That has

-Speaker 2 (34:52):
+Speaker 1 (34:52):

-Speaker 3 (34:55):
+Speaker 2 (34:55):

 I have, Oh, thanks for asking.
 So during COVID, where